Search continues for missing plane in Ohio

 Six people were on board the Cessna 525 Citation that vanished from radar last week, a family of four and a University of Wisconsin-Madison student and her father.

 Bahhur said seven vessels were in the water on Tuesday scouring a 12 square-mile area, along with four dive teams.
-A Cleveland Police helicopter searched Lake Erie by air, and Metroparks rangers combed the shoreline along Lake Erie, east of the Burke Lakefront Airport, with a small boat, police said.
+A Cleveland Police helicopter was deployed to search Lake Erie by air, but had to return due to weather and visibility, and Metroparks rangers combed the shoreline along Lake Erie, police said.

 Crews had previously discovered more than 120 pieces of debris, some of which were consistent with a Cessna 525.
 Michael McGrath, Cleveland's director of public safety, said more debris was found on Tuesday but he didn't offer further details.